danielvornicu/sample-vue.js/readme.txt

 heroku ps:scale web=1 api=1

-Deploy 'sample-vue.js' application on GitHub Pages:
+Solution1: Deploy 'sample-vue.js' application on GitHub Pages(don't work, black page)
 1. Create a vue.config.js file in the root directory of your Vue project and set publicPath in vue.config.js to our repository name
 >touch vue.config.js
 module.exports = {